How Much Does Youth Hockey Cost in Nebraska?

 Hidden Costs in Nebraska

-Nebraska's geographic isolation means competitive teams travel heavily to Minnesota, Colorado, and Kansas City.
+Nebraska's distance from major hockey markets means competitive teams travel heavily to Minnesota, Colorado, and Kansas City.
 A weekend tournament in Minneapolis or Denver runs $1,000-$1,500 for hotel, gas, and food.
 Omaha has decent pro shop options, but Lincoln and outstate families add shipping costs or drive time for equipment purchases.

 Get your personalized estimate at Hockey Budget.